jrandj/aws-security-specialty/README.md

         * **Subnets:** A VPC subnet is a method for segmenting the VPC by allocating a subset IP range from the VPC CIDR block bounded to a single availability zone.
         * **Route Table:** A VPC subnet, by default, provides access to other subnets in the same VPC.
 However, instances within the subnet cannot communicate with networks outside of the VPC, such as the Internet or other VPCs.
 In traditional networks (using a simple example), you use a router to establish communication across different networks.
 The router usually has a connection with both networks.
 In AWS this functionality is implemented using a VPC route table.
 For example, you can set a route pointing to an AWS resource that can route an Internet request - such as an Internet Gateway, a NAT Gateway, or a NAT instance.
         * **Internet Gateway:** An Internet Gateway allows a public IP address to associate with an EC2 instance.
 By doing this, an EC2 instance can make outbound connections to the Internet and receive incoming connections from the Internet.
 Note that you also need to associate the Internet Gateway with a VPC and create a route in the route table.
 If a subnet has a route to an Internet Gateway it is considered a public subnet.
         * **Network Address Translation (NAT) Gateway:** Before this service was released, if you wanted to provide outbound Internet access inside a VPC, you frequently used an EC2 instance to perform NAT.
-This requires disabling the *check source/destination* feature on the instance, and creating a default route in the route table targeting the instance.
+This requires disabling the *check source/destination* feature on the instance and creating a default route in the route table targeting the instance.
 This solution does not offer robust availability and limited scalability as you can only increase the instance size.
 The NAT Gateway is a managed service from AWS to meet this use case.
 Note that a NAT Gateway cannot be associated with a security group.
         * **Egress-only Internet Gateway:** This is a stateful gateway for IPv6 addresses that can route traffic from EC2 instances to the Internet and route the returning associated traffic from the Internet to the EC2 instances.
-        * **VPC Peering:**
-        * **Shared VPCs:**
-        * **ENIs:**

-    * A VPC is a logical datacentre in AWS.
-It consists of IGWs, Route Tables, Network Access Control Lists, Subnets, and Security Groups.
-1 Subnet corresponds to 1 Availability Zone.
+        * **VPC Peering:** A VPC peering connection is a logical connection between two VPCs that leverages the existing infrastructure.
+It does not use physical hardware to route the traffic across the VPCs.
+You still need to add routes in the route table associated with the subnets in both VPCs to enable communication across the peered networks.
+Peering can occur across regions but is not transitive.
+        * **Shared VPCs:** Some organisations adopt a multi-account strategy at AWS, so that each team or organisation unit has freedom in viewing, creating, modifying, or deleting their own AWS resources and can limit the blast radius.
+Shared VPCs provide a new method that still allows the benefits of resource isolation in multiple AWS accounts but provides the ability to share VPC subnets across multiple accounts.
+Subnets can only be shared with AWS accounts within the same organisation.
+        * **Elastic Network Interfaces (ENIs):** When you create AWS resources bounded to a VPC, they are assigned an ENI, most commonly referred to as network interface.
+A network interface is a logical networking component that represents a virtual network card.

+    * VPC endpoints are used to provide a private communication channel to services.

+    * An AWS Transit Gateway is the native and managed solution provided by AWS where you have hundreds of VPCs that need to communicate with each other and with the on-premises network.

     * A NAT instance enables instances in a private subnet to initiate outbound IPv4 traffic to the Internet or other AWS services but prevent the instances from receiving inbound traffic initiated on the Internet.

-    * When creating a NAT instance, you must disable the Source/Destination Check on the instance.
+    * When creating a NAT instance, you must disable the *Source/Destination Check* on the instance.
 NAT instances must be in a public subnet, and there must be a route out of the private subnet to the NAT instance.
 The amount of traffic that a NAT instance can support depends on the instance size.
 NAT instances also sit behind a security group.

     * NAT Gateways are much preferred to NAT instances.
 They automatically scale, are more secure, patch automatically (but no SSH access) etc. They are not associated with security groups.